You are using an out-of-date browser. Update your browser or view website in basic form.

 Banking technology started with hardware: ATMs, teller terminals, servers, etc. This meant banks bought technology like it was a consumable.
 There might be a service contract for repairs, but it was inherently a transaction rather than a partnership.

 When banking technology and fintech moved to software, that started to change.
-You could still buy a point solution and get a service contract, just like when purchasing hardware.
+You could still buy a point solution and get a service contract, just like purchasing hardware.
 But with software-as-a-service emerging in the banking industry, that approach no longer fit.

 Focus on business outcomes